astrohart/MFR/MFR.Settings.Configuration.Providers.Actions/README.md

-Attempts to execute the operation of loading a new instance of an object that implements [IProjectFileRenamerConfig](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfig 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfig') from a file on the disk.
+Attempts to execute the operation of loading a new instance of an object that implements [IProjectFileRenamerConfig](#T-MFR-Settings-Configuration-Interfaces-IProjectFileRenamerConfig 'MFR.Settings.Configuration.Interfaces.IProjectFileRenamerConfig') from a file on the file system.

 ##### Returns